Stably semiorthogonally indecomposable varieties

 where $A \in \mA$ and $B \in \mB$.
 We call this the \emph{projection triangle} of $E$.
 It is unique up to a unique isomorphism.

-When $T = \Dbcoh(Y)$ is a bounded derived category of coherent sheaves on a smooth proper algebraic variety $Y$ over a field $\k$, in any semiorthogonal decomposition both components~$\mA$ and~$\mB$ are \emph{admissible subcategories} of~$\Dbcoh(Y)$, i.e., strictly full triangulated subcategories such that the inclusion functor into~$\Dbcoh(Y)$ has both right and left adjoint functors.
-The adjoint functors are called the right and the left projection functors, respectively.
-Moreover, if~$\mA \subset \Dbcoh(Y)$ is an admissible subcategory, then the category
+When $T = \Perf(Y)$ is a triangulated category of perfect complexes on a scheme $Y$ over a field $\k$, in any semiorthogonal decomposition, the component $\mA \subset T$ is left admissible, \textit{i.e.}, its inclusion functor into~$\Perf(Y)$ admits a left adjoint, and similarly $\mB$ is right admissible.
+The adjoint functors are called the left and the right projection functors, respectively.
+Moreover, if~$\mA \subset \Dbcoh(Y)$ is a left admissible subcategory, then the category